 - Faulkner and Rappleye Brass Scholarships

 Please understand that these are a few examples of the many funding offers that were handed out by our department last year and that fellowship information, amounts and details change from year to year.
 All applicants will be considered for departmental fellowships and teaching assistantships and all doctoral applicants will also be considered for central fellowships as long as all admissions deadlines and requirements are met.
-For more information about graduate studies at UCSB, please visit our Graduate Division’s website.

 The graduate online application can be found here.